answear/kube-vcloud-flexvolume/README.md

 Caveats
 =======

-*  Due to how vCloud works if you want to simultaneously attach/detach disks to/from same VM you should implement a global lock inside attach/detach commands.
-Check [feature/etcd](../../tree/feature/etcd) branch for experimental implementation using etcd key-value store.
+*  Due to how vCloud works if you want to simultaneously attach/detach disks to/from same VM you should implement a global lock inside attach/detach commands. ~~Check [feature/etcd](../../tree/feature/etcd) branch for experimental implementation using etcd key-value store.~~ (Merged via pull request [#5](../../pr/5))

 *  When Kubernetes node is marked unschedulable (with `kubectl drain`) `operationExecutor` on a new node calls `AttachVolume` before `DetachVolume` is called on the old one.
 We periodically poll the volume to find out if is still attached, but vCloud deletes relation before asynchronous detach:disk task was finished.
 This sometimes can result in throwing an exception "Could not attach volume '%s' to node '%s'" and repeating the attemp by Kubelet process.

+*  Using busType:busSubType combination other than SCSI:VirtualSCSI can lead to unexpected behavior.
+For example you can attach more than one disk of default type (SCSI:lsilogic), but only the first one will be detected by Linux kernel.

 Description
 ===========